FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 The maximum version of FreeCAD required to use package/element, as a semantic version 2.0 string in the format MAJOR.MINOR.BUILD

+###

+(New in FreeCAD 0.21, ignored by previous versions.)
+The minimum version of Python required to use package/element, as a semantic version 2.0 string in the format MAJOR.MINOR.
+The Addon Manager will not permit an Addon to be installed on a system running a version of Python before this one.
+Only Python 3.x versions are supported.
+Although you may specify a three-component version, only the minor number is considered during the compatibility check.

 ## Validation

 To validate your package.xml file you can enable \"developer mode\" in the Addon Manager   * create a boolean variable called \"developerMode\" in the \"Addons\" parameter group and set it to True   * **Tools → Edit parameters... → BaseApp → Preferences → Addons → developerMode**.
 When the Addon Manager has finished reading the Addons database it will examine all available package.xml files for errors.